 The idea is that once the SQE is launched, the current solicitors’ qualification course (the Legal Practice Course [LPC]) will be phased out.
-One proposal is that anyone who starts their legal education before it’s introduced will be allowed to choose between the LPC or SQE pathway, as long as those using the current process complete it by 2032.
+Anyone who has started on their journey to becoming a solicitor before it’s introduced will be allowed to choose between the LPC or SQE pathway, as long as those using the current process complete it by 2032.

 The proposed SQE pathway will entail a new format altogether:

-Although the changes are different, they are not intended to be wholesale.
-Under the new pathway, there would not be any requirement for an aspiring lawyer to hold a qualifying law degree.
-Moreover, instead of the LPC, candidates will be expected to pass SQE 1 (knowledge-based examination) and SQE 2 (skills-based examination).
-Furthermore, whereas a training contract typically entails two years of training with the same company (albeit in different seats), the new QWE proposal would allow candidates to undertake work with up to four different legal employers (and this also includes pro bono work).
+Furthermore, whereas a training contract typically entails two years of training with the same employer (albeit in different seats), the new QWE proposal will allow candidates to undertake work with up to four different legal employers (and this also may include pro bono work).

-The SQE 1 segment will comprise of three three-hour exams, each containing 120 multiple choice questions on subjects including criminal law, property law, solicitors’ accounts etc. Throughout these exams, you will also be tested on professional conduct issues.
+The SQE 1 assessment will comprise two three-hour exams, each containing 180 multiple choice questions on subjects including criminal law, property law, solicitors’ accounts etc. Throughout these exams, you will also be tested on professional conduct issues.

-The SQE 2 will cover the skills component of the qualification which include modules such as client interviewing, advocacy and legal research.
+The SQE 2 will assess competency in legal skills such as client interviewing, advocacy and legal research.